nobutaka-ito/pulse/readme.md

 ## What's PULSE?
 SE is the task of extracting a desired class of sounds (a "clean signal") while suppressing the other classes of sounds ("noise") from an observed mixture of them (a "noisy signal").
 Applications include automatic speech recognition (ASR), music information retrieval, and sound event detection.
 Although the mainstream SE approach is supervised learning, it is physically impossible to record required parallel training data consisting of both noisy signals and the corresponding clean signals.
 These data are thus synthesised in practice, which can severely degrade real-world performance due to a data mismatch.

 In contrast, PULSE enables SE using non-parallel training data consisting of noisy signals and noise, which can be easily recorded in the real world.
-PULSE is based on a weakly supervised learning framework called *learning from positive and unlabelled data (PU learning)* [2].

 ## Set up